martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 encouraged developers to cut corners and make unrealistic assumptions that, in turn, served only a short-term need of _just get something working_.

-The response to the debacle, known as SOAP and the legion of additive WS Standards, was to simplify again and a research topic known as the [Semantic Web](https://www.w3.org/standards/semanticweb/) and <u style="cursor:help" title="REST stands for Representational State Transfer, which is an architectural style for distributed hypermedia applications.
+The response to the debacle, known as SOAP and the legion of additive WS Standards, was to simplify again and a research topic known as the [Semantic Web](https://www.w3.org/standards/semanticweb/) and <u style="cursor:help;text-decoration-style:dashed" title="REST stands for Representational State Transfer, which is an architectural style for distributed hypermedia applications.
 Primarily used to build Web services that are lightweight, maintainable, and scalable.
 A service based on REST is known as a RESTful service">RESTful Services</u> were conceived.

 Consequently, engineers urgently looking for a way out of their current Web Services hell adopted REST; without bothering to understand what REST was, nor taking any account as to why they got into trouble with SOAP Web Services and API Design in the first place.
 The outcome was solutions that did random stuff over HTTP and still delivered dysfunctional APIs. _Oh, deep joy!_

-### APIs lack intent
+## APIs lack intent

 Designing an API is not easy.
 In fact, it is hard to do.